Angry Birds Star Wars

-Angry Birds Star Wars is a discontinued puzzle video game, a crossover between the Star Wars franchise and the Angry Birds series of video games, launched on November 8, 2012, first for Windows, iOS, and Android devices, later also to Mac and BlackBerry.
+Angry Birds Star Wars was a 2012 puzzle video game developed and published by Rovio Entertainment in conjunction with LucasArts.
+The game is a crossover between the Star Wars franchise and the Angry Birds series of video games, launched on November 8, 2012, first for Windows, iOS, and Android devices, later also to Mac and BlackBerry.
 The game is the sixth Angry Birds game in the series.
 The characters are copyrighted from George Lucas's double-trilogy.
 On July 18, 2013, Rovio announced that Angry Birds Star Wars would be heading for the PlayStation 3, PlayStation Vita, Xbox 360, Wii, Wii U, and the Nintendo 3DS on October 29, 2013, in conjunction with Activision.
 As of August 2013, the game has been downloaded over 100 million times on its various platforms.
-The game is a launch title for the PlayStation 4 and Xbox One.
+The game was later released as a launch title for the PlayStation 4 and Xbox One.

-On July 15, 2013, Rovio announced a sequel, entitled Angry Birds Star Wars II.
-It is based on the Star Wars prequel trilogy and the television show Star Wars Rebels.
+On July 15, 2013, Rovio announced a sequel, titled Angry Birds Star Wars II, based on the Star Wars prequel trilogy and the television show Star Wars Rebels.
 Angry Birds Star Wars II was released on September 19, 2013.
-Angry Birds Star Wars was discontinued on February 3, 2020 along with Angry Birds Rio and Angry Birds Star Wars II, with the games also being pulled out of app stores.
+Angry Birds Star Wars and its sequel were discontinued and delisted on February 3, 2020.